 STEM Career Awareness

 Mastering the skills necessary for the jobs of the future is essential in preparing students for the future.
 In this track, the employability skills students must possess to be successful are identified along with practices to promote post-secondary success.
 This track features an “Introduction to Advanced Manufacturing” tour of the Smyrna Nissan plant.
-Pre-registration is required.
-Please visit http://thetsin.org/summitnissantour/ for more information.
+Registration for the Nissan tour is now closed.
+We will have a sign-up sheet at registration for the remaining spots until the tour is full.
+Thank you.

 Technology in Education